-Ramadan, the Muslim month of fasting, is approaching fast.
+Ramadan, the Muslim month of fasting, is here.
 Through fasting from dawn to dusk a Muslim experiences hunger and thirst, and sympathizes with those in the world who have little to eat or drink every day.
 It teaches him/her to be charitable.
 Through increased charity, Muslims develop feelings of generosity and good-will toward fellow human beings.

 Taqwa According to the Quran

 Fasting is an obligation for most Muslims, as dictated by the Qur’an – the Muslim Holy Scripture, in which they are commanded by Allah:

 يَا أَيُّهَا الَّذِينَ آمَنُوا كُتِبَ عَلَيْكُمُ الصِّيَامُ كَمَا كُتِبَ عَلَى الَّذِينَ مِنْ قَبْلِكُمْ لَعَلَّكُمْ تَتَّقُونَ

 “O you who believe!
 Fasting is prescribed to you as it was prescribed to those before you, so that you may attain Taqwa.”
 (2:183)

 The above Qur’anic verse confirms two points.
 Firstly, that fasting is for everyone and secondly, that the development and attaining of Taqwa is dependent on fasting.
 That is, without fasting, one may not be able to attain Taqwa.
 It is also clear that Taqwa is for the rich and the poor, the knowledgeable and the uneducated, the leader and the follower, the ruler and the ruled, the old and the young, the man and the woman.
 And that it was also prescribed to the people of other faiths that came before the time of Muhammad (S), the prophet of Islam.